guido57/EBAZ4205/docs/how-to-build.md

 1. Generate the SDK folder and files

    This is mandatory if you want to develop, cross compile and debug linux apps with Vitis.
 It will generate a folder ./images/linux/sdk with all the files of the target root filesystem:
    * include and library files necessary to cross compile and build are here (e.g. axidma.h)
    * specific compiler and debugger
    * the "environment" to source for cross compiling
-* ...
+   * others

    Steps to generate the SDK folder and files:

        * create the directory:

           <petalinux project folder>/project-spec/meta-user/recipes-qt/qt5

        * place these two files in the just created directory:

            qt3d_%.bbappend

            ```
            SRC_URI = "git://code.qt.io/qt/qt3d.git;name=qt3d;branch=5.15;protocol=git"

            SRCREV = "92853c6e1aa95dfb7d605959ff44ccc124fbd62c"
            ```

            qtserialbus_%.bbappend

            ```
            SRC_URI = "git://code.qt.io/qt/qtserialbus.git;name=qt3d;branch=5.15;protocol=git"

            SRCREV = "d3394c81f10e5d5c40663e88e185335549e4bc12"
            ```

        * in the console:

            ```console
             $ # Build the sdk folder and files
             $ petalinux-build --sdk
             $ cd ./images/linux/ebaz4205/images/linux
             ./sdk.sh -d ./sdk
             ```

 1. Test the MicroSD just created